trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/BatchApexRecipes.md

 ---
 # BatchApexRecipes class

 Demonstrates the use of the Database.Batchable interface.
 The methods in this class are called by the system as the batch executes.
-To enqueue this batch use `Database.enqueueBatch(new BatchApexRecipes());` More on the Batchable interface: https://sfdc.co/batch_interface
+To execute this batch use `Database.executeBatch(new BatchApexRecipes());` More on the Batchable interface: https://sfdc.co/batch_interface

 ---
 ## Properties